University open day tips (on a budget)

 When are university open days?

-University open days happen literally all year round, although there are some peak times.
+There's no point in the year when university open days really start or end – they happen all year round, but there are some peak times.

-A lot of them happen over the summer period, when students have more free time (and campuses are quieter).
+A lot of them happen over summer, when you have more free time and campuses are quieter.

-But you'll also find a lot of open days take place before the UCAS deadline (in January), so there'll be many throughout October, November and December.
+But you'll also find a lot of open days take place before the UCAS deadline in January, so there'll be a fair amount throughout October, November and December.

 You can use the UCAS calendar to search for open days and book your place.